Tina Turner: Mainstream success: 1966–1975

 In early 1971, their cover of Creedence Clearwater Revival's "Proud Mary" became their biggest hit.
 The single reached No. 4 on the Hot 100 and sold more than a million copies, winning them a Grammy for Best R&B Performance by a Duo or Group.
 In July 1971, their live album, What You Hear Is What You Get, was released.
 It was recorded at Carnegie Hall and became their first certified Gold album.
 Later that year they had a top 40 R&B hit with "Ooh Poo Pah Doo".
-Their next three singles to chart, "I'm Yours (Use Me Anyway You Wanna)", "Up in Heah" and "Early One Morning" all peaked at No. 47 on the R&B chart.
+Their next three singles to chart, "I'm Yours (Use Me Anyway You Wanna)", "Up in Heah", and "Early One Morning" (a Little Richard cover) all peaked at No. 47 on the R&B chart.

-In 1972, they opened Bolic Sound recording studio near their home in Inglewood.
+In 1972, the Turners opened Bolic Sound recording studio near their home in Inglewood.
 After Liberty was absorbed into United Artists Records, they were assigned to that label.
-Around this time, Turner began writing more songs.
+Around this time, Tina Turner began writing more songs.
 She wrote nine out of the ten tracks on their 1972 album Feel Good.
+In October 1972, Turner and the Ikettes performed at Star-Spangled Women, a political fundraiser for the 1972 presidential campaign of George McGovern, at Madison Square Garden in New York City.

-Their 1973 hit single "Nutbush City Limits" (No. 22 Pop, No. 11 R&B), penned by Turner, reached No. 1 in Austria, No. 4 in the UK and the top 5 in several other countries.
-It was certified Silver by the BPI for selling a quarter of a million in the UK.
+The duo's 1973 hit single "Nutbush City Limits" (No. 22 Pop, No. 11 R&B), penned by Tina Turner, reached No. 1 in Austria, No. 4 in the UK, and the top 5 in several other countries.
+It was certified silver by the BPI for selling a quarter of a million in the UK.
 As a result of their success, they received the Golden European Record Award, the first ever given, for selling more than one million records of "Nutbush City Limits" in Europe.
-Follow up hits include "Sweet Rhode Island Red" and "Sexy Ida" in 1974.
+Their follow-up hits included "Sweet Rhode Island Red", and "Sexy Ida" in 1974.

 In 1974, the duo released the Grammy-nominated album The Gospel According to Ike & Tina, which was nominated for Best Soul Gospel Performance.
 Ike also received a solo nomination for his single "Father Alone" from the album.
-Turner's first solo album, Tina Turns the Country On!, earned her a nomination for Best R&B Vocal Performance, Female.
-That year, Turner filmed the rock opera Tommy in London.
+Tina Turner's first solo album, Tina Turns the Country On!, earned her a nomination for Best R&B Vocal Performance, Female.
+That year, Tina Turner filmed the rock opera Tommy in London.
 She played the Acid Queen, a drug-addicted prostitute; her performance was critically acclaimed.
 Shortly after filming wrapped, Turner appeared on Ann-Margret's TV special.
-Following the release of Tommy in 1975, another solo album by Turner was released titled Acid Queen.
+Following the release of Tommy in 1975, Tina Turner released another solo album: Acid Queen.
 The album reached No. 39 on the Billboard R&B chart.
-It produced charting singles "Baby, Get It On" and a cover of Led Zeppelin's "Whole Lotta Love".
+It produced the charting singles "Baby, Get It On" and a cover of Led Zeppelin's "Whole Lotta Love".